herzbube/fuego-on-ios/README.md

 You should use `master` if you are a Git user who wants to work with the unmodified Fuego source code, but cannot be bothered to fiddle with Subversion or `svn2git`.
 The `master` branch simply takes care of "wrapping" the upstream Subversion repository in a Git repository.
 Currently the disadvantage is that the `master` branch may not be up-to-date because it is manually synchronized.

 You should use `fuego-on-ios` if you want a ready-to-build Fuego + Boost environment.
-The build products are a regular framework bundle (Boost) and an XCFramework bundle (Fuego) that you can simply add to your iOS application project.
+The build products are two XCFramework bundles, one for Boost and one for Fuego, that you can simply add to your iOS application project.

 You probably will not be interested in `fuego-for-littlego` at all, unless you want to study how the [Little Go](https://github.com/herzbube/littlego) app integrates Fuego.